r-nyknicks-moderators/discord-hooks/README.md

 You should have git installed, if you don't, [install it](https://www.atlassian.com/git/tutorials/install-git)

-Install Node.js - I have 15.0.1 but you should be able to use anything above 12 without issues
+Install Node.js - I have 15.0.1 but you should be able to use anything above 12 without issues.
+Heroku uses 12.9 which is where our app will live.

 Use this [tool to get your refresh token](https://github.com/not-an-aardvark/reddit-oauth-helper) for the application Use the credentials given over discord to connect the application to your Reddit Account (allow all scopes)